lalainaratsirarison/lalainaratsirarison/README.md

 👨‍💻 Lalaina Ratsirarison
-Back-End Developer passionate about building robust and scalable architectures.
+\nBack-End Developer passionate about building robust and scalable architectures.
 I specialize primarily in Node.js / Express, with solid experience in FastAPI and CodeIgniter depending on project needs.
 On the front-end side, I work with React and Next.js to deliver modern and performant user experiences.
 I also integrate WordPress for CMS-based projects.

 🛠️ Tech Stack
-Back-End
-Node.js Express FastAPI CodeIgniter
+- Back-End (Node.js Express FastAPI CodeIgniter)
-Front-End
+- Front-End (React, Next.js, WordPress)
-React Next.js WordPress
-Databases
+- Databases (MySQL, PostgreSQL, MongoDB)
-MySQL PostgreSQL MongoDB

 🚀 What I Build